 Whenever I wash my face with a little dollop of honey my skin instantly feels softer.
 I’ve also noticed that, after patting dry, any blemishes I’m dealing with have shrunk in both size and redness.

+Hey, I’m impressed.
 Here is the raw honey I am currently using and loving.
-You can buy it here packaged in recyclable glass with a metal lid.

 Step 3: Exfoliation